cirosantilli/text/src/how-to-learn-sci-tech.md

 Within each section, the most basic subjects are listed first.
 The hardest subject of an area may have to be learnt before the first subject of another area.

+Sources are listed in the order which you should read them.

 ##latex

 Best way to make professional texts on your computer, to then transform them in pdfs.